-During the second or third semester of enrollment in the ENDY program, and in consultation with the Advisory Committee, each student will form a Comprehensive Exam Committee.
+During the second or third semester of enrollment in the ENDY program, 4th semester for students entering with a BA/BS, and in consultation with the Advisory Committee, each student will form a Comprehensive Exam Committee.
 This committee consists of the advisor and at least four other faculty members who hold the rank of Faculty I and II on the Graduate Faculty and who represent two or more disciplines.